 Once upon a time, the French tried to change time.
 Or rather how we tell time.
 You might think it was at a time when people thought the world was flat, but it was actually to embrace logic and coherence that the change was made.
-It was 4 years after the revolution in 1793 when the French Revolutionary Calendar was introduced, and it was meant to be the dawn of a new beginning.
+It was 4 years after the 1789 revolution, when the French Revolutionary Calendar was introduced in 1793, and it was meant to be the dawn of a new beginning.

 Also known as the French Republican calendar, the idea was to do away with the old ways and usher in a new era of science and thinking.
 No more January, February, March, or Sunday, Monday, Tuesday, the new French Revolutionary calendar would have 12 months a year starting in autumn.
 It would also have:

 - 3 weeks in a month,

 - 10 hours in a day,

 - 100 seconds in a minute

 At the time, humans had already accepted that the earth was round, that it went around the sun and more.
 And yet France said au revoir to the usual Gregorian calendar that we know and love today, and heralded the start of this new “rational” calendar.

 It sounded logical enough, until it all went quite wrong.